 More than ever, the physical product is just one part of your business.
-Service capabilities have improved across all industries with the spread of digitisation, and I’d say that in most cases, customer expectations are now running ahead of the curve.
+Service capabilities have improved across all industries with the spread of digitization, and I’d say that in most cases, customer expectations are now running ahead of the curve.

-That’s OK, because you can keep pace when you take hold of your customer data and use it in every corner of your operation, to serve them better, target them better and ultimately delight them.
+That’s OK because you can keep pace when you take hold of your customer data and use it in every corner of your operation, to serve them better, target them better, and ultimately delight them.

 Modern manufacturers simply must deliver that outstanding customer experience at every touchpoint.
-Just as the robots are taking the load on the shop floor, constantly learning artificial intelligence tools are on hand to guide sales, marketing and field-service teams, allowing your people to focus on providing the personal touch for clients.
+Just as the robots are taking the load on the shop floor, constantly learning artificial intelligence tools are on hand to guide sales, marketing, and field service teams, allowing your people to focus on providing the personal touch for clients.

 Using the Salesforce Platform, Simplus helps manufacturers transform into customer-centric businesses.

 All the data in the world is only as good as the analysis and insights your system produce – that’s where you can gain competitive advantage and kick the pain points to the curb.
 The digital sidekicks give sales teams timely information to create bespoke and really powerful customer journeys.